bekk/bekk-christmas/post/elm/unpacking-single-constructor-custom-types.md

 authors:
   - Aksel Wester
 ---
 One of the great things about Elm, is the ability to easily and accurately model your data with the use of custom types.
-Custom types are usually use when a type can have multiple shapes, or represent multiple state.
+Custom types are normally used when a type can have multiple shapes, or represent multiple state.
 For instance, you can create a custom type to represent the state of a user in your webapp, like this:

 ```elm
 type UserState